svn2github/dotnetzip/Readme.txt

 For more on strong names, see this article: http://msdn.microsoft.com/en-gb/magazine/cc163583.aspx

-Signing is done automatically at build time in the VS2008 project or in the msbuild build.
+Signing is done automatically at build time in the Visual Studio project or in the msbuild build.
 There is a .pfx file that holds the crypto stuff for signing the assembly, and that pfx file is itself protected by a password.
 There is also an Ionic.snk file which is referenced by the project, but which I do not